allemandi/embed-utils/docs/API.md

 ## computeCosineSimilarity

-Calculates the cosine similarity between two vectors.
+Calculates cosine similarity between two vectors.
-Cosine similarity measures the directional similarity between two vectors, with values ranging from -1 (opposite) to 1 (identical).
+Measures how similar their directions are, ignoring magnitude.
+Use for comparing semantic or normalized vectors (e.g., text embeddings).

 ### Parameters